 This product is for anyone who wants a pair of Sport open earbuds that is lightweight, comfortable, and offers the best possible sound and call quality.

-They have an open design so they are breathable, making them suitable for sports.
-The sound quality is decent but the deep bass is not very pronounced.
+They have an completely open design so they are breathable, making them suitable for sports.
+The sound is decent but the deep bass is not very pronounced.
 We also found that the earbuds don’t stay in place while running.

 The form factor is great for runners, cyclists, and gym-goers.
 The Bose Open earbuds are light enough to wear comfortably for long periods of time.
 They’re also water-resistant so they won’t get damaged if you sweat.